Preparing your investment property for tax time

-As we come to the end of the financial year and prepare ourselves for tax time, it's important to be well prepared.
+As we come to the end of the financial year and prepare ourselves for tax time, it's important to be well prepared with our rental properties.
 This is especially relevant if you're a property investor.
 At Real Estate Investment Finance, we understand how beneficial it is to make the most out of your investment property and understanding the tax deductible items that you can claim with your accountant.

 In a previous article we wrote on the claimable tax deductions you can receive from your investment property, we highlighted the expenses that you can expect back into your pocket at tax time.
 It's important to note that as a property investor, you can only claim the expenses that you incur on your investment property; NOT the expenses incurred by the tenant (like their rent).

-To recap on that previous article, some of the expenses that you may be eligible to retrieve at tax time are;
+To recap on that previous article, some of the expenses that you may be eligible to retrieve on your rental properties at tax time are;

 Advertising costs - if your investment property was vacant and you were advertising it for tenants